How to Become an ER Doctor: Career and Education Roadmap

 An emergency medicine residency lasts three years.
 The residency usually consists of conferences, lab work and clinical simulations.
 Conference topics usually cover specific areas of emergency medicine like cardiovascular or pulmonary treatment, while labs train doctors in specific skills like airway management, repairing of wounds or orthopedics.
 In clinical simulations, students work on manikins and are put into simulated situations that they might face on a day-to-day basis in a healthcare setting.
 Emergency medicine residency can also include peer review, seminars and, eventually, supervised clinical training in a real world setting.

-- Consider a specialization through a fellowship program.
 As an ER doctor, you can specialize in the field by participating in a fellowship program.
 A fellowship will provide you with training in a subspecialty, such as pediatric emergency medicine, pain management, disaster medicine or medical toxicology.